Background pattern

 What is MINJUVI used for

-What other medications is MINJUVI administered with
+What other medicines is MINJUVI used with

-No use MINJUVI
+Do not use MINJUVI

 Warnings and precautions

-During treatment with MINJUVI, you may notice the following:
+During treatment with MINJUVI you may notice the following:

 • Infusion-related reactions

 Your doctor will give you treatment before each infusion to reduce the risk of infusion-related reactions.
-If you do not experience reactions, your doctor may decide that you do not need these medications with subsequent infusions.
+If you do not experience reactions, your doctor may decide that you do not need these medicines with subsequent infusions.

 • Infections